karllhughes/learn/_posts/2021-04-26-developer-marketing.md

 On the plus side, community marketing can be very cost-effective.
 You’re basically encouraging your own customers to advocate for you, so it takes fewer salaries than building a team of speakers or writers in-house.
 You can also have your community members write and speak on your behalf, so once this program is mature, it dovetails nicely into some of the other channels here.

-Microsoft has put a lot into its community development efforts lately with programs like the [Microsoft MVP](https://en.m.wikipedia.org/wiki/Microsoft_Most_Valuable_Professional) award.
+Microsoft has put a lot into its community marketing for developers lately  with programs like the [Microsoft MVP](https://en.m.wikipedia.org/wiki/Microsoft_Most_Valuable_Professional) award.
 By recognizing engineers who write and speak about Microsoft tools, they essentially encourage other fans of their products to go out and do the same.

 ### Social Media